edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-02-01-cyber-security-training.md

 “Your people are your assets, and you need to invest in them continually.
 If you don't get your people patched continually, you're always going to have vulnerabilities."

 **If it’s time to think about patching your people, [get in touch with EdgePoint Learning](/) to talk about your cybersecurity training needs.
 We have a dedicated team who are up-to-date on the latest cyber security developments and training methods.**

----
-### Craig Cocciola

-{% asset 'blog/2018-02-01-craig-cocciola.jpg'
-   alt='Craig Cocciola'
-   class='float-right thumbnail marginTopHalf marginLeft' magick:resize='240' %}

-*Michael Craig Cocciola has been the Director of IT and FSO at (ABL) [Advanced Business Learning](http://ablcyberacademy.com/) for the past 12 of his 34 years in IT and Network Management.
-One year ago, Craig and his Cyber Team designed, developed, and launched a live [Cyber Skills Lab](https://ablcyberlab.com/) for hands-on student development of both offensive and defensive cyber tactics.
-The ABL Cyber Lab is so effective it was discovered and vetted by US NAVY SPAWAR for inclusion in their Cyber and IT education and training catalog.
-The ABL Cyber Lab course is the only Cyber Range now offered in this 200+ course catalog for SPAWAR Cyber and IT Security personnel skills development.
-Craig manages the ABL Cyber Lab team in developing new and effective training for both in-lab and remote VPN lab users, and is helping to fill the shortage of thousands of unfilled cyber job openings in Arizona.
-The ABL Cyber Lab is a training facility within the ABL Cyber Academy, offering top industry Certification courses in IT and Security assessment through ethical hacking.*
-{: .clearfix }
----